ToBeHH/about.me/aboutme.md

 ## getting things done

 I try to apply the GTD methodology to organize my work.
 You don't have to know, what that actually is.
 However, one thing you will experience is, that I will only read my emails twice a day (I try around 10.00 and 15.00 o'clock, but times may vary depending on my calendar).
-In case you are interested in this methodology, I suggest you the following videos: [Getting Things Done (GTD) by David Allen - Animated Book Summary And Review](https://www.youtube.com/watch?v=gCswMsONkwY), [Getting in control and creating space | David Allen](https://www.youtube.com/watch?v=kOSFxKaqOm4), [The Art of Stress-Free Productivity: David Allen at TEDxClaremontColleges](https://www.youtube.com/watch?v=CHxhjDPKfbY).
+In case you are interested in this methodology, I suggest you the following videos: [Getting Things Done (GTD) by David Allen - Animated Book Summary And Review](https://www.youtube.com/watch?v=gCswMsONkwY), [Getting in control and creating space by David Allen](https://www.youtube.com/watch?v=kOSFxKaqOm4), [The Art of Stress-Free Productivity: David Allen at TEDxClaremontColleges](https://www.youtube.com/watch?v=CHxhjDPKfbY).

 If you have further questions or want to apply it for yourself, please approach me.